sirupsen/progressrus/README.md

     # Start processing the records!
     Record.where(id: record_ids).find_each do |record|
+      begin
         record.do_expensive_things

         # Does a single tick, updates the data store every x seconds this is called.
         progress.tick
+      rescue
+        # Increments the error count if the above failed
+        progress.error
+      end
     end

     # Force an update to the data store and set :completed_at to Time.now